 Contact RMIT's IT Service Connect to see if they can enable the Word macros for you.

-To work with Zotero and Word, and use Word's Cite While You Write (CWYW) function, open your Zotero Library and your Word document.
+To work with Zotero and Word, and use Word's Cite While You Write (CWYW) function, open your Zotero library and your Word document.

 Then select the Zotero tab in Word for the Zotero functions to appear.